 - Additional supporting documents: Any additional documents that can strengthen your case, such as contracts, licenses, or permits.

-You will need to pay E-2 visa taxes on all qualifying income.
-However, how much you pay depends on your tax status.
+You will need to pay taxes on all qualifying income.
+How much tax you pay on such income you pay depends on your tax status.
 Depending on whether you’re a resident alien or a non-resident alien (for tax purposes), the tax treatment will differ.
 It’s recommended to take the Substantial Presence Test to determine your status.